 Bora’s homepage is here.
-He can also be found on Twitter, FriendFeed, Facebook, Flickr, YouTube, Nature Network, StumbleUpon, LinkedIn, Imeem and Dopplr.
-Feel freed to subscribe/follow/friend him on those services.
+He can also be found on Twitter, Facebook, Flickr, YouTube, LinkedIn, and a number of other social networks.
+Feel freed to subscribe/follow/friend him on any of those services.

 Bora got a job in the comment thread of one of his posts on this blog in the spring of 2007.
 He worked as the Online Community Manager at Public Library of Science, focusing mainly on PLoS ONE until August 2010.
-After moving the blog away from Scienceblogs.com, Bora accepted the position of Chief Editor and Community Manager of the Scientific American blog network, starting in September 2010.
+After moving the blog away from Scienceblogs.com, Bora accepted the position of Blogs Editor at Scientific American where he envisioned, built and ran its superb science blogging network, starting in September 2010.

-Bora has organized four globally renowned ScienceOnline conferences and is now in the midst of organizing the fifth one – ScienceOnline2011.
+Bora has co-organized globally renowned ScienceOnline conferences and is the co-founder of the ScienceOnline organization.

-Bora is the series editor of The Open Laboratory – a series of annual anthologies of best writing from science, nature and medical blogs.
-You can see (and buy) the first four anthologies (and the fifth one is in preparation) from Lulu.com: 2006, 2007, 2008 and 2009.
+Bora is the series editor of The Open Laboratory – a series of annual anthologies of best writing from science, nature and medical blogs, co-founder of ScienceSeeker.org and ScienceStudio.